School prayer: Indonesia

 School prayers are a longstanding tradition in Indonesian schools.
 There is no specific law mandating school prayers in Indonesia.
 Before a religious education lesson, students pray according to their respective religions.
 On 10 December 2014, Minister of Education and Culture Anies Baswedan proposed to regulate the contents of school prayers before and after school.
 He denied rumours that he wanted to ban school prayers.

 United Kingdom

 In England and Wales, the School Standards and Framework Act 1998 states that all pupils in state schools must take part in a daily act of collective worship, unless their parents request that they be excused from attending.
-A religion required is not, anymore, stated with in the legislative document provided by His Majesty's Government and drafted by the Office of the Parliamentary Counsel, the document furthermore declares that if a parent of a child within the school decides not to receive further religious education, they will be exempt from it hencewith.
-Despite this statutory requirement for schools to hold a daily act of collective worship, most do not.
-Ofsted's 2002-03 annual report, for example, stated that 80% of secondary schools were not providing daily worship for all pupils.
+This collective worship must be "wholly or mainly of a broadly Christian character".
+A legislative document provided by His Majesty's Government and drafted by the Office of the Parliamentary Counsel provides that if a parent of a child within the school decides not to receive further religious education, they will be exempt from it hencewith.
+Ofsted's 2002-03 annual report, however, stated that 80% of secondary schools were not providing daily worship for all pupils.